 With the people frozen, mid-poise, we brought in our motion control rig to add movement and scale to the scene.
 The movement, of course, also creates the grand reveal of the model design in the shape of the Fibonacci Nautilus.
 You can see the finished ident here.

 The history of communication presented some exciting opportunities for visualisation.
 The trick with this one was to create interesting transitions between the scenes for them to make sense.
 We used fast moving light effects and screen wipes to achieve this.
-We knew it had to start with a cave painting stencilled crudely onto a cave wall.
-Transitioning to a Da Vinci style hieroglyph felt like the next logical transition, this being crafted from foamboard and wood.
+We started with a cave painting stencilled crudely onto a cave wall.
+Transitioning to a Da Vinci style hieroglyph seemed the next logical transition, crafted from foamboard and wood.

 Our next jump took us to the printed word using wooden letter presses.
 Some of these were kindly loaned to us by Nicholas Birchall from Cleeve Press.
 We placed the Nautilus front and centre.
 This was an especially cut block commissioned from Small Scale CNC in Manchester.